yataw/pro-react-redux/abstract.md

 - reducer - pure function (1. result depends only on params 2.
 It doesn't change anything (arguments, environment))
 - connect from 'react-redux' - usual HoC, that creates new component, which wrap ours and give store from Context

+- applyMiddleware - concrete store enhancer.
+All middlewares are special cases of store enhancers.

 # Unsortered

 {} in JSX means that it should interpreted like jsx/javascript